Panel calls for House to hold Trump officials in contempt over Census

 “Official after official appearing before the Committee have refused to answer questions about the real reasons behind their effort, but the mounting evidence points to a partisan and discriminatory effort to harm the interests of Democrats and non-whites.”

+Committee Republicans criticized Cummings for releasing the report along with various transcripts from the probe, and accused Democrats of trying to sway the nation’s top court ahead of an expected ruling on a related case.

+“There’s nothing new or controversial revealed in these documents,” a spokesperson for panel Republicans said in a statement.

-Representatives for the White House, the Department of Justice, the Commerce Department and Republicans on the committee did not respond to a request for comment.
+Representatives for the White House, the Department of Justice and the Commerce Department did not respond to a request for comment.

 Committee Democrats cited information from James Uthmeier, a former top advisor to Ross.
 They said Commerce officials tried to block Uthmeier from answering committee staffers’ questions, including those regarding which White House officials he spoke to and what Ross told him about the secretary’s reasons for pushing the citizenship questions.